Transit and walkability

 Antonio's Pizza By the Slice

-Wickenden Street pizza-by-the-slice shop with walk-in ordering, whole pies, and a strong casual fallback role for Providence weekend eating.
+Wickenden Street pizza-by-the-slice shop with walk-in ordering and whole pies, useful when Providence weekend plans need a casual, low-friction meal.

 pizza-by-the-slicecasualwalk-in